david-story/david-story.github.io/_pages/python-instructions.md

 In this workshop, we will be creating a class that will allow us to decode information that was hidden inside an audio file.

-<b>Your mission is to be able to process the audio file, extract hidden bits in that file, make each 8 bits a byte that will coorespond to an ASCII value, print the secret message or write it to a file, which will reveal the coordinates to a hidden package.</b>
+<b>Your mission is to be able to process the audio file, extract hidden bits in that file, make each 8 bits a byte that will coorespond to an ASCII value, print the secret message or write it to a file, which will reveal the coordinates to a location on campus.
+Informing me of this location or landmark designated in the secret message will be your task.
+If you succeed, you will receive a certificate of accomplishmnet.</b>

 The location will be within the bounds of the campus.
-To support any students that are struggling to complete the decoder, code for encoding information in audio files will be released midway through the  workshop.
-You may also ask assistance of the workshop instructors at any time if you have questions.
+To support any students that are struggling to complete the decoder, some API files that reduce some of the tedious work are provided.
+You may also ask assistance of the workshop instructor(s) at any time if you have questions.

 <b>